• Skip to primary navigation

 Steps one through four preparing the pork and seasoning for the pernil asado.

-Step 3: Add the oil, vinegar, garlic, cumin, red crushed pepper, black pepper and sazon to a mini chopper or blender and blend until a smooth paste forms (Images 3 & 4).
+In a mini chopper or blender, combine the oil, vinegar, garlic, cumin, crushed red pepper, black pepper, and sazón.
+Blend until a smooth paste forms.
+(Images 3 & 4)

 Steps five through eight in preparing and cooking the pernil.

-Step 5: Using your hand, rub the paste thoroughly over the entire pork shoulder, making sure to work it into all the slits.
-Sprinkle adobo over the entire pork (Image 5).
-Cover the pork shoulder and refrigerate overnight.
+Rub the marinade thoroughly over the entire pork shoulder, making sure to work it into every slit and under the skin flap.
+Sprinkle adobo evenly over the pork.
+(Image 5)

-In the last 35 minutes of cooking, increase the oven to 425°F and crisp the skin until bubbly.
-(Keep a close eye on it that it doesn’t burn!)
+In the last 30-35 minutes of roasting, increase the oven temperature to 425°F (218°C) and uncover the pork.
+Roast until the skin becomes golden and bubbly, keeping a close eye to prevent burning.

-Once pork is cooked, remove from oven and let it sit for 20 minutes before carving (Image 6).
+Remove the pernil from the oven and let it rest for 20 minutes before carving.
+(Image 6)

-Step 7: While the pernil is resting prepare the onion relish.
-Slice the red onions thinly and add to a small saucepan with the juice of one lime or lemon.
-Cook the onions over medium low heat until soft and translucent, stirring in between.
-Place the cooked onions in a bowl and serve beside pork when serving the pernil asado.
+While the pernil rests, prepare the onion relish.
+Thinly slice the red onions and add them to a small saucepan with the juice of one lime or lemon.
+Cook over medium-low heat until the onions soften and turn translucent, stirring occasionally.
+Transfer to a bowl and serve alongside the pernil.
+(Image 7 & 8)

 The pernil served on a white platter with a side of red onion relish.